 To keep your Bichon Frise dog comfortable, you may need to get him some special senior dog equipment or adapt his home environment to keep him active and comfortable…

 As your Bichon Frise ages, you may notice some graying on her face and muzzle.
 She will probably move slower and she may have trouble getting up and down.
 In addition, she may need help to climb onto the sofa or get into the car.

 You may find that your dog does not respond, when you speak to her.
 She may not be ignoring you or showing an attitude—she may be unable to hear you or she may be getting dementia.

 As your Bichon Frise ages, it may become difficult to tell if she is misbehaving or if she is having medical problems–or a combination of the two!

 Aging Dogs Lose Their Senses!

 Dogs actually can become forgetful.
-Aging dogs sometimes forget their training, just as people can become forgetful.
+Aging dogs sometimes forget their training, just as people can become forgetful and forget their manners.

 Old dogs also can become deaf or hard of hearing and lose some or all of their vision.
 Even your Bichon Frise dog’s wonderful sense of smell may fade.

 Perhaps even more frustrating, aging dogs can lose control of their urine, with telltale little puddles around the house.